iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 ### Competencies

-**Cryptographic Software:** Working knowledge of fundamental mathematics behind cryptography (group/field/information/number theory, etc.) Experience combining key exchanges, group theory fundamentals, signatures/proofs, hash functions & information hiding into cryptosystems
+**Cryptographic Software:** Working knowledge of fundamental mathematics behind cryptography (group/field/information/number theory, etc.) Experience combining key exchanges, group theory fundamentals, signatures/proofs, hash functions and information hiding into cryptosystems

 **Blockchain Development:** Direct experience in engineering distributed blockchains.
-Solid familiarity with consensus protocols like SCP, blockchain transaction proof math, chains of trust within blockchains, & communication between multiple node types within a network.
-Experienced in utilizing public & private blockchains within an application stack
+Solid familiarity with consensus protocols like SCP, blockchain transaction proof math, chains of trust within blockchains, and communication between multiple node types within a network.
+Experienced in utilizing public and private blockchains within an application stack

-**Async & Parallel Computing:** Competent in using both parallelization & concurrency in software.
+**Async and Parallel Computing:** Competent in using both parallelization and concurrency in software.
 Solid knowledge of how to instrument asynchronous futures/tasks/executors in multiple languages

 **Data Wrangling:** Finessing messy data into formats where meaningful analysis can be performed.
-Building data pipelines on both small scales using tools like Pandas/Numpy/Scikit Learn & larger scales using combinations of tools like Apache Spark & Amazon Kinesis.
+Building data pipelines on both small scales using tools like Pandas/Numpy/Scikit Learn and larger scales using combinations of tools like Apache Spark and Amazon Kinesis.
 Continous data migration from production databases

-**Model Development & Deployment:** Knowledge of how to create & validate machine learning models from principled mathematical approaches.
-Experience deploying ML pipelines & developing human interfaces with machine learning products
+**Model Development and Deployment:** Knowledge of how to create and validate machine learning models from principled mathematical approaches.
+Experience deploying ML pipelines and developing human interfaces with machine learning products

-**Cloud Based Web Apps:** Experience running apps in AWS & holder of AWS certifications.
-Secondary experience building apps in Google Firebase, Cloudflare Workers & several niche cloud providers like [fly.io](https://fly.io)
+**Cloud Based Web Apps:** Experience running apps in AWS and holder of AWS certifications.
+Secondary experience building apps in Google Firebase, Cloudflare Workers and several niche cloud providers like [fly.io](https://fly.io)

-**Team Management & Priority Setting:** Building compassionate teams that do constant priority evaluation, supportive code review & Socratic post mortems of engineering decisions
+**Team Management and Priority Setting:** Building compassionate teams that do constant priority evaluation, supportive code review and Socratic post mortems of engineering decisions

 <br>